Magnum

 Some insurance companies in Florida have forms that they require.

-Most Insurance companies will accept the InterNACHI four-point inspection form.
-It is recommended that you call your insurance carrier prior to booking an inspection to determine if they will accept the InterNACHI form, or will provide their own, or require some other reporting method.
+Most Insurance companies will accept the Citizens four-point inspection form.
+It is recommended that you call your insurance carrier prior to booking an inspection to determine if they will accept the Citizens form, or will provide their own, or require some other reporting method.

 There may also be instances where your premium may increase or your insurance carrier may cancel your coverage, as a result of the four-point inspection.